 - PALLINO INCLUDED: Comes complete with (1) 40mm soft scoring jack so you'll have a complete set that's ready to play out...

 Variety is the spice of life, and Franklin Sports Bocce Ball Set is different than the rest.
 This set features bocce balls that are soft with colorful swirly designs.
 Even the pallino is blue instead of white!

 The kids will love this set.
 And it’s ideal for playing on any soft surface like grass or even inside on your carpet.

 Each set includes 8 PVC 90mm balls in red, yellow, green, and blue (2 in each color.)The pallino is 40mm.
 Plus, the set comes with a carrying case for easy travel.

 Funsparks Crazy Bocce

-- FUN FOR EVERYONE - This go-to complete classic summer sport can be enjoyed by kids, teens, and adults.
+- FUN FOR EVERYONE - This go-to complete all year around sport can be enjoyed by kids, teens, and adults.
 Bocce Ball is...

-- PLAY ANYWHERE - This set is easy to play on your own lawn, driveway or take it to the beach, barbecue party, or to the...
+- PLAY ANYWHERE - This set is easy to play on your own lawn, driveway or take it to the beach, tailgate party or indoors...